nextauthjs/next-auth/www/docs/schemas/adapters.md

 ## Custom Adapter

-See the tutorial for [creating a database adapter](/tutorials/creating-a-database-adapter) for more information on how to create a custom adapter.
-Have a look at the [adapters repository](https://github.com/nextauthjs/adapters) to see community maintained custom adapters or add your own.
+See the tutorial for [creating a database Adapter](/tutorials/creating-a-database-adapter) for more information on how to create a custom Adapter.
+Have a look at the [Adapter repository](https://github.com/nextauthjs/adapters) to see community maintained custom Adapter or add your own.

 ### Editor integration

-When writing your own custom adapter in plain JavaScript, note that you can use **JSDoc** to get helpful editor hints and auto-completion like so:
+When writing your own custom Adapter in plain JavaScript, note that you can use **JSDoc** to get helpful editor hints and auto-completion like so:

 ```js
 /** @type { import("next-auth/adapters").Adapters } */